-- Treatment dosage (frequency and duration of service) is appropriately correlated with the nature and severity of the subjective complaints, potential complications/barriers to recovery, and objective clinical evidence. - Services that do not require the professional skills of a practitioner to perform or supervise are not medically necessary, even if they are performed or supervised by a Physical Therapist.
-Therefore, if the continuation of a patient's care can proceed safely and effectively through a home exercise program or self-management program, services are not indicated or medically necessary. - The use of passive modalities in the treatment of subacute or chronic conditions beyond the acute inflammatory response phase requires documentation of the anticipated benefit and condition-specific rationale in order to be considered medically necessary. - The treatment plan includes the use of the apeutic procedures to address functional deficits and ADL restrictions. - The set therapeutic goals are functionally oriented, realistic, measurable, and evidence based. - The proposed/estimated date of release/discharge from treatment is noted. - The treatment/therapies are appropriately correlated with the nature and severity of the patient's condition(s) and set treatment goals. - Functional Outcome Measures (FOM) demonstrate minimal clinically important difference (MCID) from baseline results through periodic reevaluations during the course of care.
-This is important in order to determine the need for continued care, the appropriate frequency of visits, estimated date of release from care, and if a change in the treatment plan or a referral to an appropriate health care practitioners/specialist is indicated. - Home care, self-care, and active-care instructions are documented. - Durable Medical Equipment (DME), supplies, appliances, and supports are provided when medically necessary and appropriately correlated with clinical findings and clinical evidence.
+- Treatment dosage (frequency and duration of service) is appropriately correlated with the nature and severity of the subjective complaints, potential complications/barriers to recovery, and objective clinical evidence. - Services that do not require the professional skills of a practitioner to perform or supervise are not medically necessary, even if they are performed or supervised by an Occupational Therapist.
+Therefore, if the continuation of a patient's care can proceed safely and effectively through a home exercise program or self-management program, services are not indicated or medically necessary. - The use of passive modalities in the treatment of subacute or chronic conditions beyond the acute inflammatory response phase requires documentation of the anticipated benefit and condition-specific rationale in order to be considered medically necessary. - The treatment plan includes the use of therapeutic procedures to address functional deficits and ADL restrictions. - The set therapeutic goals are functionally oriented, realistic, measurable, and evidence based. - The proposed/estimated date of release/discharge from treatment is noted. - The treatment/therapies are appropriately correlated with the nature and severity of the patient's condition(s) and set treatment goals.